Roberh18/AI_SPRING_2026/SSM-AST/scripts_overview.md

   --output-dir lm_checkpoints/ngram_smoke
 ```

-Essential: Essential for n-gram control comparisons.
+Only for n-gram control comparisons.
 Not required for CharMamba-only final evaluation.

 GPU/checkpoint requirements: None.